KiARC/ReasonablyEasyCryptography/CONTRIBUTING.md

 After that, commits can be made with the command `git cz [arguments]`.

-For reference, here is a table which explains how commits are applied to new releases:
+For reference, here is a table which explains how SemVers are calculated:

 | Commit Type     | Version Level |
 |:----------------|--------------:|